keymetrics/doc-pm2/en/plus/overview.md

 # Overview

-Why monitor your app with Keymetrics ?
-At the end of this overview, you'll have a better understanding of the capabilities of monitoring your app with Keymetrics.
+Why monitor your app with PM2 Plus ?
+At the end of this overview, you'll have a better understanding of the capabilities of monitoring your app with PM2 Plus.

 ---